hairlesshobo/jack-tools/md/rju-dl.md

 DESCRIPTION
 -----------
-jack-dl loads dsp algorithms from shared libraries and allows user interaction with the executing graph.
+rju-dl loads dsp algorithms from shared libraries and allows user interaction with the executing graph.
 Commands are sent as OSC packets over a UDP connection.